-History testifies that in the 1st century Roman troops destroyed the castle, and in the 77, one of the Armenian kings restored it, built the palace and temple, transforming the complex into a military station and a royal summer house (residence).
+History testifies that in the 1st century Roman troops destroyed the temple but in the year 77, one of the Armenian kings restored the palace and the temple, transforming the complex into a military station and a royal summer residence.

-The temple of Garni is famous for its unique architectural style.
-The ornaments are particularly impressive.
+The temple of Garni is famous for its unique architectural style and particularly impressive ornaments.

-To the west of the temple, on the edge of the canyon is the hall of the palace, a little far from the palace is the royal bath which is considered one of the most interesting samples of the Armenian architecture.
-Especially noticeable is the mosaic floor, which is an episode from the Greek mythology.
+To the west of the temple, on the edge of the canyon is the hall of the palace, a little further is the royal bath considered one of the most interesting examples of the Armenian architecture.
+Especially noticeable is the mosaic floor, depicting an episode from the Greek mythology.

-Even if you’re a bit tired, do not slumber.
-On the way, there is a wonderful view of mountains covered with forests, trails, springs, and rivers.
-And as soon as you arrive you will feel the smell of sweet gata (gata is a traditional Armenian cookie) and sujuk, which extends from the counters in the yard of the monastery.
-The voice of the Armenian duduk, zurna, and dhol will also indicate there has been a wedding ceremony in the monastery.
+Along the road, there are wonderful views of mountains covered with forests, trails, springs, and rivers.
+Upon your arrival at Geghardavank you will feel the smell of sweet gata ( traditional Armenian cake) and sweet sudjuk (a string of syrup coated walnut halves) which extends from the counters below the entrance of the monastery.
+The sounds of the Armenian duduk, zurna and dhol will also indicate there has been a wedding ceremony in the monastery.

-At the end, do not forget to throw a coin in a natural (not handmade) well and keep a dream in mind while coming out from the monastery.
+In the end, do not forget to throw a coin in a natural well at the monastery and make a wish.